Addiction Resources

 Addiction is subjective.
 You might think you’re just winding down with a few drinks after work, or take drugs so you can enjoy yourself to the max at the weekend.
 Maybe you’re convinced you can stop taking the Xanax once you’ve got your anxiety under control, or you inject heroin recreationally.
 Whatever your situation, there […]

-In today’s digital age, it’s become all too easy to fall into the habit of mindless scrolling.
-With the rise of social media platforms and smartphones, many of us find ourselves endlessly swiping, scrolling, and consuming online content without even realising it.
-But what causes this behaviour?
-And is mindless scrolling really a problem?
-This […]
+In today’s digital age, it’s become all too easy to fall into the habit of mindless scrolling on social media.
+With the rise of smartphones and social platforms, many people find themselves addicted to social media, endlessly swiping, scrolling, and consuming content without realising how much time has passed.
+For some, this behaviour develops into […]